-As we have already said, the coat of your Cavapoo will be determined by the parent dogs, and can be varied in type.
-Some Cavapoos have smooth, silky coats, although the more common type of coat is that of a longer coat, although not as long as many other dogs, that needs grooming regularly for the best effect.
-Regular brushing at home is highly advisable, but it is also necessary to let a professional groomer tame your dogs coat once in a while, as this will ensure you always have a dog that is not only beautiful, but also comfortable.
+As we have already said, the coat will be determined by the parent dogs, and can be varied in type.
+Some have smooth, silky coats, although the more common type of coat is that of a longer coat, although not as long as many other dogs, that need grooming regularly for the best effect.
+Regular brushing at home is highly advisable, but it is also necessary to let a professional groomer tame your dog’s coat once in a while using professional equipment like a dog grooming table and a grooming hair dryer, as this will ensure you always have a dog that is not only beautiful but also comfortable.

 The Temperament of a Cavapoo

-There is, after all, a reason why the Cavapoo is one of the most popular cross-breed dogs of all; this is dog that will quickly become part of the family, a very sweet natured dog that is not given to aggression, and one that is ideal where there are children involved, or where a single person wants a loyal and attentive animal by their side.
+There is, after all, a reason why they are one of the most popular cross-breed dogs of all; this is dog that will quickly become part of the family, a very sweet natured dog that is not given to aggression, and one that is ideal where there are children involved, or where a single person wants a loyal and attentive animal by their side.

 The Cavapoo is the perfect family dog; indeed, you will find that in a very short time, it becomes part and parcel of everything that goes on in the home, and wants to be involved in every way it can.
 This is a dog that will soon foster loyalty to its people, and that will be by your side at every opportunity.

-As a smaller breed, the Cavapoo is perfect in homes of a smaller size, as long as it gets the exercise needed – more of that in a moment – and the attention it deserves.
-Where children are concerned, the playful and friendly nature of the Cavapoo comes to the fore; this is also true of other dogs, if introduced at an early age, and other pets including cats.
+As a smaller breed, it is perfect in homes of a smaller size, as long as it gets the exercise needed – more of that in a moment – and the attention it deserves.
+Where children are concerned, the playful and friendly nature comes to the fore; this is also true of other dogs if introduced at an early age, and other pets including cats.

-The Cavapoo is bred from two intelligent dogs, so will inherit that level of intelligence and understanding.
+They are bred from two intelligent dogs, so will inherit that level of intelligence and understanding.
 It will respond well to training, and will become very loyal, but be aware that intelligent breeds such as this respond better to positive training than to being told off repeatedly.
-All puppies have to learn, and your Cavapoo is no different.
+All puppies have to learn, and yours is no different.
 Treat it kindly and let it know who is in charge, and the result will be a dog that is unsurpassed in terms of friendliness, loyalty and enjoyment of ownership.